-Revenue recognised that has not been billed to clients is included as contract assets in trade and other receivables and amounts billed in excess of revenue recognised are included as deferred income in trade and other payables.
+Revenue recognised that has not been billed to clients is included as contract assets in trade and other receivables and amounts billed in excess of revenue recognised are included as contract liabilities in trade and other payables.
+Revenue generated by the management of funds is recognised as fees calculated based on the level of funds management in the period in which the services are provided.